 How to do it: Take a dumbbell in each hand to add a bit extra weight and step your left leg forward, lowering down into a lunge position so both of your knees are nearly at 90˚ angles.
 Make sure your front knee doesn’t spill over your toe and that your hips stay square.
 Press back up to standing and repeat on the other side.
 Aim to do at least 12 lunges per leg.

 Extra challenge: Do an around the world lunge circuit.
 Forward, right, backward, left then repeat going in opposite direction starting with your other leg.
 Make sure your knees don’t go past your toes and that you can maintain good balance throughout.

 This is a slight variation on a classic Pilates move where you do a leg lift from a side half-plank position.
 Using your elbow to prop yourself up, you can still target all of those outer leg muscles and your often underworked gluteus medius, which is one of the major muscles in your bum that stabilizes your hip joints, which is under a lot of pressure during pregnancy!
 It also strengthens something called your tensor fascia latae which helps stabilize your knee, reducing your risk of knee injury.

 How to do it: Lying on your right side, prop yourself up on your right forearm and place your left hand on your hip.
 If needed, you can support your bump with a pillow.
-Extend your left leg straight out, then lift it about a foot off the ground, then lower.
+Extend your left leg straight out, lift it 45 degrees, then lower.
 Do 15 repetitions, then switch to the other side and repeat.